TakMashido/Godot-cloth-simulation/readme.md

 Download reposity and load it as project in godot.
 ### In project use
 1. Add VerletEngine/VerletEngin.gd as singleton to your project
+  * Consider using multithreaded physics with it becouse, processing large numbers of point's and connections is expensive.
+    Verlet integration by itself will run on single thread, but other element's will not run on this heavy cluttered thread.

 2. Add cloth node
   1. Add Polygon2d to scene, and att VerletPolygon.gd script to it.